And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 Arian Foster, running back for the Houston Texans, and Andre Johnson, wide receiver, Houston, Texas.

-They are not among the best.
+They are, they're not. among the best.

-They are boyfriend potentially.
+They are boyfriend potential.

 It'd be great catches if you could get them for a date or two.

-These guys are classified as it's complicated.
+These guys are classified as, it's complicated.

 They're pretty good players until you find something better.

-So the way the players are ranked, it's considered that women don't understand elite versus really good versus eh, they got some problems, and you might not really want them.
+So the way the players are ranked, it's considered that women don't understand elite versus really good versus, eh, they got some problems and you might not really want them.

 So for women to understand them, they're classified as marriage material, terrific catches, and placeholders until you can do better.